With Guarded Hot Plate

 One plate and two plate method

-With the exception of the TLP 300 series, all devices with guarded hot plate can be converted from a one plate to a two plate version with little effort.
+All devices with guarded hot plate can be converted from a one plate to a two plate version with little effort.
 The two plate version requires two completely identical samples.
 For the one plate version only one sample is needed.

 Calculation of thermal conductivity: